 — the Partial AID Bitmap subfield of the AID Bitmap element in a Link Recommendation frame with

-the Multi-Link Traffic Indication element.
+the Multi-Link Traffic Indication element or in a Multi-Link Traffic Indication frame with the Multi-Link Traffic Indication element.

 The Per-Link Traffic Indication Bitmap n subfield is defined in Figure 9-1001at (Per-Link Traffic Indication Bitmap n subfield format).
 When a Multi-Link Traffic Indication element is in a Beacon frame, each PerLink Traffic Indication Bitmap n subfield indicates either: